(FAPP) Infinity Does Macroscopic Irreversibility From Microscopic Reversibility: From Rationals to Reals: The Role of Infinity

 A Dedekind cut partitions the rational numbers into two non-empty sets \(A\) and \(B\) such that every element of \(A\) is less than every element of \(B\), and \(A\) contains no greatest element.
 The cut represents a real number, which may be rational or irrational.
 For example, the cut corresponding to \(\sqrt{2}\) is defined by:

-This construction inherently involves an infinite process, as the sets \(A\) and \(B\) are infinite, and the completeness of \(\mathbb{R}\) is achieved by considering all such possible cuts: The real numbers are defined as equivalence classes of these Cauchy sequences, where two sequences are equivalent if their difference converges to zero.
-This construction vividly illustrates that the limit of a sequence---often an irrational number---can be captured only through an infinite process.
+This construction inherently involves an infinite sets \(A\) and \(B\).
+The completeness of the real continuum is embodied by the property that every such cut corresponds to a unique real number, effectively filling the `irrational gaps between' rationals.
+This construction vividly illustrates that the limit of a sequence---often an irrational number---can be captured only through an infinite process corresponding to the infinite sets \(A\) and \(B\).

+Similarly, surreal numbers, introduced by Conway~\cite{conway-ONAG} and explored in a mathematical dialogue by Knuth~\cite{knuth-surreal-numbers}, are constructed recursively as equivalence classes of pairs of sets of surreal numbers, subject to the condition that every element of the first set is less than every element of the second set.
+The construction begins with the empty set.
+At each stage, new numbers are defined as $\{ L \mid R \}$, where $L$ and $R$ are sets of previously constructed numbers, provided that every member of $L$ is less than every member of $R$.
+This Dedekind cut-like procedure, iterated transfinitely and allowing $L$ and $R$ to be infinite, produces not only all standard real numbers but also a vast continuum of infinite and infinitesimal numbers.
+Thus, from the initial void---the empty set $\{\, \mid \,\}$ identified with the number $0$---this infinite process generates a comprehensive universe of numbers, truly \textit{ex nihilo omnia} (everything out of nothing).